-8 The poppies and other wild flowers in Liberton's fields and open spaces open up to the sun to receive its life-giving warmth.
+8 Sometimes in the summer the grass in this Kirkyard is covered with daisies.
+The flowers are cut off when the grass is cut but after a few days they reappear.
+It's the same in the spring with the dandelions.
+All the wild flowers in this Kirkyard and elsewhere in Liberton's fields and hedgerows and parks open up to the sun to receive its life-giving warmth.
 It is only when we open ourselves up to God that the warmth of his love can enter deep into our hearts and restore our souls.
 God, I want to know you . . .
 I open my heart to you Come to me and renew me now.
 "Find rest, O my soul, in God alone; my hope comes from him.

-He alone is my rock and my salvation; he is my fortress, I shall not be shaken." (in the Bible in Psalm 62, verses 5 & 6)
+He alone is my rock and my salvation; he is my fortress, I shall not be shaken." (in the Bible in Psalm 62, verses 5 & 6) If anything you have read has prompted questions you would like to discuss, please contact John Young on 664 3067 or jyoung@churchofscotland.org.uk

-THE WORD FOR TODAY

-The Bible speaks in today's world

 Photographic Credits

 Image of Bible on all sheets by Gary Ross

-Introduction Bill Brandie
+Introduction Ruth Davies

 Station 1 Ruth Davies

 Station 2 Ruth Davies

 Station 3 Ruth Davies

-Station 4 Andrea Lightfoot on Unsplash
+Station 4 Ruth Davies

-Station 5 Jon Tyson on Unsplash
+Station 5 Ben White on Unsplash

 Station 6 Ruth Davies

 Station 7 Ruth Davies

-Station 8 Ruth Davies
+Station 8 Micheile Henderson on Unsplash